 Spikes in online retail sales bring unique challenges to your warehouse.
-And no other time of the year is more challenging for e-tailers than the long haul between Thanksgiving and Christmas.
+And no time of the year is more challenging for e-tailers than the long haul between Thanksgiving and Christmas.

-Whether you’re managing your own ecommerce distribution facility or working with an outsourced fulfillment provider, understanding the sales forecast and communication are key to an efficient supply chain.
+Whether you’re managing your ecommerce distribution facility or working with an outsourced fulfillment provider, understanding the sales forecast and communication is key to an efficient supply chain.
 That information directly translates to how you organize your warehouse.
 To help you prepare, we’re sharing three tips to get the fulfillment center ready for peak season.

 1. Make room.